I saw this website saying you may not be legal. What is that about?

 American Marriage Ministries used to be located at the domain "americanmarriageministries.org" however we chose to migrate to a shorter domain name, "theamm.org".
 We naively let ownership of the old domain lapse and it was purchased by a competing organization.

 We pursued legal action against this website.
-It was eventually taken down due to it violating several laws, acting in bad faith, and engaging in deception and fraud.
+It was eventually taken down.
 The individual responsible however suffered no criminal penalties and still kept ownership of the domain.

 Many months later the website was back online, more or less as it exists today.
 It was carefully crafted to undermine the credibility of our ordinations while not saying anything explicitly libellous.
 For example, the title claims "May Not Be Legal" not "Is Not Legal".
 These claims are patently false.